dphuang2/dphuang2.github.io/blog/2024-11-11-dify/index.md

 import Figure from "@site/src/components/Figure";

-# 6 Things I Would Change About Dify.AI
+# 6 Things I Would Improve About Dify.AI

 <Figure src={require("./dify.jpeg").default} caption="Screenshot of a workflow on our self-hosted Dify instance" />